"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Introduction

-Given our analysis, we further propose a method to reduce the amount of ad hominems generated by dialogue systems.
-We devise a constrained decoding technique that uses salient $n$-gram similarity to apply soft constraints to top-$k$ sampling and generate less ad hominems.
-At each model decoding time step, by comparing the similarity between the current generated output and salient ad hominem versus non-ad hominem $n$-grams, we can choose alternative token candidates to output.
-This technique is effective at decreasing the amount of ad hominems generated across topics.
+Given our analysis, we further propose a constrained decoding algorithm to reduce the amount of ad hominems generated by dialogue systems.
+By using salient $n$-gram similarity to apply soft constraints to top-$k$ sampling, our proposed technique is simple, extensible to reducing other harms, and does not require much additional computation.
+At each decoding time step, the technique compares the similarity between the current generated output and salient ad hominem versus non-ad hominem $n$-grams, possibly selecting alternative token candidates to generate.
+This technique is effective at reducing the amount of ad hominems generated across topics while maintaining coherence and relevance.

-Our main contribution is the first analysis of ad hominem responses generated by humans and DialoGPT across topics that vary in relevance to social issues.
-For this analysis, we propose empirically derived ad hominem categories that are further verified through annotation tasks.
-Furthermore, we build a novel dataset of Twitter posts paired with human- and DialoGPT-generated responses, where the responses are labeled according to the ad hominem categories.
-Finally, we devise a novel constrained decoding technique that uses salient $n$-gram similarity to steer top-$k$ sampling away from ad hominem responses.
+Our main contribution is a novel analysis of ad hominem responses generated by humans and DialoGPT across topics varying in impact to marginalized communities.
+For this analysis, we propose empirically-derived ad hominem categories that are further verified through annotation.
+Furthermore, we build a new dataset of Twitter posts paired with human- and DialoGPT-generated responses, where the responses have ad hominem-related labels.
+Finally, we devise a constrained decoding technique that uses salient $n$-gram similarity to steer top-$k$ sampling away from ad hominem responses.
+We release data and code at \url{https://github.com/ewsheng/ad-hom-in-dialogue}.